The Global Mental Health Program at Columbia University

 Love is EleMental: A Benefit Cabaret at Joe’s Pub

 On Monday evening, February 11, 2019 – prize-winning concert pianist, Elaine Kwon, will perform and curate a line-up of exceptional talent, many of whom have taken a stand to improve mental health understanding and services in their communities.
 Love is EleMental is an annual event honoring the arts and mental health and celebrates the unique ways in which the arts can work in the service of communicating and educating people about mental health and mental illness.
-See event flyer here.
+See more information here.

 This evening, we will announce the fourth annual recipient of the Global Mental Health Award for Innovation in the Arts.
 A stellar line up of musicians, writers and theater luminaries will be performing in the intimate setting of Joe’s Pub at the Public Theater.